 - have tried writing for children before, but not had it published

-- have expertise in another area of writing, for example drama or poetry, and want to develop your skills in another area
+- have expertise in another area of writing, for example drama or poetry, and want to develop your skills in another area of writing

 You will probably (though not necessarily)

-- have been writing for some time
+- have been writing for pleasure for a long time

 - have experience of sharing your work, for example with a critique group.

 If you are still unsure, please contact us at email@example.com – we are more than happy to discuss it.

 We will be open to applications from 8 am on the 5th July 2023 to midnight on the 31st August 2023.